hraberg/mimir/README.md

           [1 4 2 5 3] [2 5 3 1 4] [1 3 5 2 4] [3 1 4 2 5] [2 4 1 3 5])
 ```

-This example demonstrates bindings, which introduces a new variable `?queens` which isn't part of the working memory itself, but instead is a group of `*n*` queens that are selected by the `take-unique` macro, which under the hood expands into several conditions to ensure that the set of working memory elements picked are unique regardless of "position", which it does by sorting.  `different` is a macros expanding into a `distinct?` call for each fn (keywords in this case). `not-same` is a binary predicate which ensures `diagonal?` isn't `true` for any combinations of `?queens`.
+This example demonstrates bindings, which introduces a new variable `?queens` which isn't part of the working memory itself, but instead is a group of `*n*` queens that are selected by the `take-unique` macro, which under the hood expands into several conditions to ensure that the set of working memory elements picked are unique regardless of "position", which it does by sorting. `different` is a macro expanding into a `distinct?` call for each fn (keywords in this case). `not-same` is a binary predicate which ensures `diagonal?` isn't `true` for any combinations of `?queens`.
 This could be expanded into several conditions, but isn't at the moment; there's a balance between brute force search and the overhead of doing more joins - still to be explored.

 ```clojure
   ; Rosencrantz' problem from chapter 1, "Rules to the Rescue" in Jess in Action: